 Since the establishment of VR glasses as serious playback devices in the entertainment industry, head tracking technology has found a wide range of applications.
+In today’s tech-savvy world, 3D spatial audio apps are revolutionizing the way we perceive sound, creating a truly immersive audio experience.”

 The following article will give an overview of the currently most important apps for the playback of spatial audio via handheld devices such as smartphones and tablets.